SerhiiCho/timeago-docs/docs/versions/v2/configurations.md

 ---

 :::danger Outdated version
-This is the `v2` version of Timeago package that is outdated.
+This is the `v2` version of Timeago library that is outdated.
 You can [switch to the latest version](/) to get all the new features and improvements
 :::

 # Configurations
-We can set package configurations with `SetConfig` function that accepts `Config` structure.
+We can set library configurations with `SetConfig` function that accepts `Config` structure.

 ## Language
 Optionally you can set the language in your application.